simon-greatrix/swagger-test/README.md

 # Problems using Swagger

+## TL;DR

+* Every swagger tool we tried crashed with a NullPointerException on first use.

+* It was impossible to generate a correct OpenAPI specification from code.

+* It was impossible to generate code that would compile from a correct OpenAPI specification.

+* After compile errors were fixed by hand, the generated code's logic was never correct.

+* After compile and logic errors were fixed by hand, generated code could never be used to recover the OpenAPI specification.

+* Some OpenAPI annotations were ignored by the tools, or handled in unexpected ways.

+* There were no scenarios at all where the Swagger tools produced valid output.

+* Generated documentation was never correct.

+## The actual scenarios

 This GIT repository holds a set of demonstrations which were encountered trying to use Swagger's tools.

 Each demonstration is marked with its own GIT tag.